andyfitzsuse/andyfitz.github.io/posts/essential-svg-tools.md

 When finishing an illustration I often return to this tool and go path by path to reduce unnessecary coordinates and operators.
 Stealing a few decimals here and there, replacing cubic bezier path operators with more optimal ones like quadratics or arcs.

 SVG path editor will dramatically improve your understanding of the SVG path system.
-Also try out this [SVG path visualizer](https://svg-path-visualizer.netlify.app/#M5%208.5l3-4c2-3-3-4-3-1%200-3-5-2-3%201z)  I put the heart from this article in it's URL param - very handy when teaching SVG
+Also try out this [SVG path visualizer](https://svg-path-visualizer.netlify.app/#M5%208.5l3-4c2-3-3-4-3-1%200-3-5-2-3%201z)  I put the heart from this article in it's URL param - very handy when teaching SVG.

 ## [SVG Crop](https://svgcrop.com/)